SCM-NV/pyZacros/doc/source/intro.rst

 ----------------

 pyZacros (Python Library for Automating Zacros Simulation) is a collection of tools that aims to provide a powerful, flexible, and easily extendable Python interface to
-`Zacros <https://zacros.org>`_.
-It is designed as an extension of the python library `PLAMS <../plams/index.html>`_.
-Thereby, pyZacros inherits from PLAMS the robust way of managing the inputs file preparation, job execution, file management, and output file processing.
-Above and above that, it also offers the possibility of postprocessing the results and building very advanced data workflows.
+`Zacros <https://zacros.org>`_, a Kinetic Monte Carlo software package for simulating molecular phenomena on catalytic surfaces. pyZacros is designed as an extension of the python library `PLAMS <../plams/index.html>`_.
+Thereby inherits from PLAMS the robust way of managing the inputs file preparation, job execution, file management, and output file processing.
+Above that, it also offers the possibility of postprocessing the results and building very advanced data workflows.

 The normal Zacros workflow has the following steps: